Discover my 5 essentials for holiday hosting and why they make planning all of my seasonal parties so much easier.

 Save yourself the scurry (and look cool as a cucumber in front of your guests) with a pre-prepped caddy stocked with everything you need for common party accidents.
 Fill it with paper towels and microfiber cloths, carpet cleaner, a stain stick for clothing, disinfectant wipes, and a mini broom brush and dust pan.
 It’s also a good idea to keep a Shop Vac nearby and easy to get to, in case of broken glass.
 And be sure to provide coasters made of rubber or cork instead of glass and ceramic.
 Drinks are less likely to get knocked over on a grippier material.

 Check out these oldies but goodies for more holiday hosting ideas.
+Get entertaining tips from a professional hostess and think beyond orange and brown for your Thanksgiving centerpiece.

-And be sure to subscribe for email updates, because I’ve got lots more holiday ideas coming soon that you’re going to love!
+Be sure to subscribe for email updates, because I’ve got lots more holiday ideas coming soon that you’re going to love!